edges-collab/edges-cal/README.md

 from edges_cal import cal_coefficients as cc
 ```

-To begin, we create an object that will encapsulate the Spectra we are creating.
+To begin, we create an object that will encapsulate the LoadSpectrum we are creating.
 This step defines the data locations for input and output, low and high frequencies,
 the percentage of initial time ignored, and the run number.

 ```
-Spectra = cc.Spectra(dataOut, dataIn, freqlow, freqhigh, percent, runNum)
+LoadSpectrum = cc.LoadSpectrum(dataOut, dataIn, freqlow, freqhigh, percent, runNum)
 ```

-We can then make an initial reading of our Spectra.
+We can then make an initial reading of our LoadSpectrum.
 It will go through the the four
 calibration loads (ambient, hot, open, short) as well as the antenna simulator.
 It will try to find these files by default, but the user can pass in a list of `.mat`
 and `.txt` files to use (still with matching load names) instead of the ones in the
 data folder:

 ```
-cc.spec_read(Spectra, specFiles, resFiles)
+cc.spec_read(LoadSpectrum, specFiles, resFiles)
 ```

 ### Initial plotting

 Generate plots of the initials uncalibrated data read in by the previous step:
 ```
-cc.spec_plot(Spectra)
+cc.spec_plot(LoadSpectrum)
 ```

 ### S11 Modeling